-Oonagh Kearney is an award-winning film writer and director based between Cork, Dublin and London.
+Oonagh Kearney is an award-winning film writer and director based between London and Cork.

-Oonagh has written and directed nine short films with the support of the Irish Arts Council, Irish Film Board, RTE, TG4, BRITDOC and The Wellcome Trust.
+Oonagh has written and directed one full-length documentary and nine short films with the support of the Irish Arts Council, Irish Film Board, RTE, TG4, BRITDOC and The Wellcome Trust.
 Her work has screened globally at film festivals around the world, at institutes like the ICA, BFI, IFI, Big Screen Plaza in NYC and as part of the 2014 Art on the London Underground Series.
-Her work has been distributed on online platforms such as the RTE and TG4 iplayer and via dvd distribution with Aesthetica magazine and Tenderpixels Gallery in London.
+Her work has been broadcast and distributed on TV, via online platforms such as the RTE and TG4 iplayer, and via dvd distribution with Aesthetica magazine and Tenderpixels Gallery in London.

 "We want to draw special mention to Wonder House, probably the most ambitious film in the shortlist.
 We very much appreciate the originality of ideas expressed and applaud the beauty of the piece"